The Stapleton-Bretherton Family

 Became a Nun

-Exiled in Germany during WW!.
+Exiled in Germany during WW1.
 Evelyn wrote a memoir 'An English Wife in Berlin'

 Cared for her parents during WW1